jrgfogh/small_wrappers/README.md

 ## `lazy_init<T>`

-Ensures that the wrapped data is initialized exactly once, in a thread- and exception safe manner.
+Ensures that the wrapped data is initialized exactly once, in an exception safe manner.